How is Pilates North programming different from other exercise programs?

 If you wish to take a more advanced class and you are new to the studio, you must book an assessment appointment with one of our trainers.
 During this hour-long session the trainer will take you through an intermediate workout.
 From here they will be able to assess your ability as it relates to our ongoing classes.
-50% of the cost for the assessment will be credited toward whichever class suits your fitness/experience level.

 Do men participate in Pilates?

 Yes!!!
 This is a very frequently asked questions.
 A man, Joseph Pilates designed the original Pilates method.
 We currently train NHL players, golfers, business professionals and everyday guys trying to improve their fitness level.

 Will we be using the equipment?

 Introductory classes focus mainly on mat.
 Once the basic principles are understood and clients are performing exercises correctly, personal apparatus will be included in your workout to help with stability exercises or to challenge balance and strength.
 Equipment with spring resistance such as the Chairs or Reformers are available to intermediate level clients.
 Equipment classes are always offered in combination with Pilates Mat.
 If you are looking to quick start your Pilates and get a feel of the reformer before reaching intermediate level classes you can sign up for one of our Mat/Reformer Introductory classes